cliargs

 cmd.OptArgs("z") // [2 3]

-Parse with configurations
+Parses with configurations

 Names field is a string array and specified the option names, that are both long options and short options.
 The order of elements in this field is used in a help text.
-If you want to prioritize the output of short option name first in the help text, like `-f, --foo-bar`, but use the long option name as the key in the option map, write StoreKey and Names fields as follows: `OptCfg {StoreKey: "foo-bar", Names: []string{"f", "foo-bar"}}`.
+If you want to prioritize the output of short option name first in the help text, like `-f, --foo-bar`, but use the long option name as the key in the option map, write StoreKey and Names fields as follows: OptCfg{StoreKey: "foo-bar", Names: []string{"f", "foo-bar"}}.

 HasArg field indicates the option requires one or more values.
 IsArray field indicates the option can have multiple values.
-Defaults field is an array of string which is used as default one or more values if the option is not specified.
-Desc field is a description of the option for help text.
+Defaults field is an array of string which is used as default one or more option arguments if the option is not specified.
+Desc is a description of the option for help text.
 ArgInHelp field is a text which is output after option name and aliases as an option value in help text.

-// osArgs := []string{"app", "--foo-bar", "hoge", "--baz", "1", "-z=2", "-x" "fuga"}
+// os.Args = []string{"app", "--foo-bar", "hoge", "--baz", "1", "-z=2", "-x" "fuga"}

 optCfgs := []cliargs.OptCfg{